grails-spring-security-saml/grails-spring-security-saml/index.md

             digestAlgorithm = 'sha256'
             userGroupAttribute = 'roles'
             autoCreate:
-               active: false  //If you want the plugin to generate users in the DB as they are authenticated via SAML
+               active: false  # If you want the plugin to generate users in the DB as they are authenticated via SAML
                key: 'id'
-               assignAuthorities: false  //If you want the plugin to assign the authorities that come from the SAML message.
+               assignAuthorities: false  # If you want the plugin to assign the authorities that come from the SAML message.
             metadata:
                defaultIdp: 'localhost:default:entityId'
                url: '/saml/metadata'